-- ii.
-Sign boards with directional arrows, indicating the location of service areas/specific departments, are placed and maintained as required except in the settings which do not require such directional boards - iii.
+- iii.
 Services available at a particular service area should also be displayed within that area - iv.
 Leaflets providing information about the services in simple language are prepared, distributed/kept at key point/s to create awareness amongst the patients/visitors about the available services in the facility - v.
 Services which are not available are not displayed - vi.
 Use of close circuit TV and public address system may be considered for information and education of clientele on health matters